What to Look For In

 If the anchor drags, OK it's inconvenient, but it's not life threatening - you just bring in your gear and anchor again.

-But for yachtsman or power-boater who may have anchored overnight in a crowded anchorage, or left his boat at anchor unattended while he and his crew go ashore, or worst of all caught at anchor in an onshore gale, absolute confidence in the security of his anchor is essential.
+But for yachtsman or power-boater who may have anchored overnight in a crowded anchorage, or left his boat at anchor unattended while he and his crew go ashore or - worst of all - caught at anchor in an onshore gale, absolute confidence in the security of his anchor is essential.

-Anchor Size
+Fishing Boat Anchor Size

 Pretty much all of the published recommendations regarding anchor weight, chain or rope and length of scope is given with such situations in mind, but for 'fishing at anchor' applications the following guide - and I must emphasize 'guide' - should suffice:~